 We tell people that as a rule of thumb if there are 4 people in the house and the tank is a 1250 gallon capacity tank you would want to schedule it to be pumped approximately every 2-3 years.
 Less people, the tank can probably go longer.
 More people, the tank probably needs to be serviced more often.
 If the tank is smaller, more often, larger, less often.
 An engineered system regardless of size needs to be inspected (maybe not pumped, but at least inspected) every year.

-Give us a call; we’ll put you on the proper schedule for your usage.
+Contact us today; High Plains Sanitation Service will put you on the proper schedule for your usage.

 Tanks, Filters & Usage